 - Preferred (default).

-- Public Key Types: The cryptographic algorithm used to generate a public keypair during Registration.
-Oracle Identity Cloud Service only certifies ES256 (the default).
+- Public Key Types: The cryptographic algorithm used to generate a public key pair during Registration.
+Oracle Identity Cloud Service certifies the ES256 (default) and RS256 algorithms.
+Note: The RS256 algorithm is mandatory for Windows Hello FIDO authentication.

 - Exclude Credentials: Used by Relying Parties to limit the creation of multiple credentials for the same account on a single authenticator.
 Default value is